 2) Suitable Pace of Innovation

+It is also important to understand their pace of innovation, release cycles and how quickly they can improve their product.
 Understanding the vendor’s product vision, strategy, roadmap, and release plan will help you inform the decisions you make and ensure that you can become long-term partners supporting one another’s success and growth.

 3) Support of Cloud Native Architectures

-Cloud-native applications are developed and built specifically for the cloud.
+Cloud-native software applications are developed and built specifically for the cloud.
 The Cloud Native Computing Foundation defines cloud native as technologies that, “empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.

 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach….”
 There are many benefits to building applications with a cloud-native architecture.
 (We’ll be launching a whole series on that topic.)